 Don’t panic immediately when you see odd-colored poop in your coop.
 After all, there’s probably not a human out there that hasn’t had a moment of pause after seeing purple poop in the toilet following the consumption of beets!
 As you know, this isn’t an indicator of a major health problem – it’s just that certain foods cause discoloration of the stool.
 The same is true of chickens.

-Here are some of the most common alternative chicken poop shades and textures.
+Here are some of the most common alternative chicken poop shades and textures and why they might appear that way.

 Green Chicken Poop